mmcg-treasury/bank/README.md

 ```

 <h4>License</h4>
 This project is licensed under the MIT license.
-Copyright (c) 2019-2020 Adrian Pietrzak.
+Copyright (c) 2020-2023 Metaverse Multiverse Central Bank and Reserve.